Grammy award winner Lalah Hathaway hosts Future X Sounds at John Anson Ford Theater in Hollywood, CA August 31 2019 by Harriet Kaplan

 Future x Sounds LA was a success at bringing different musical talents to the stage and showcasing their creative work.
 Performance wise, the two-hour plus seemed to lag and suffer from poor pacing at the John Anson Ford Theater in Hollywood, CA on August 31st.

 Gwen Bunn, Justus West and Anna Wise have impressive credentials.
-Each act, in addition to their individual careers, have worked in the music industry with name artists and bands all of which have received both commercial and critically acclaim.
-Unfortunately, that all associated star power didn’t rub off on them creating an excitement and magnetic presence that could captive and hold an audience’s attention fully.
+Each act, in addition to their individual careers, have worked in the music industry with name artists and bands all of which have received both commercial and critical acclaim.
+Unfortunately, all that associated star power didn’t rub off on them creating an excitement and magnetic presence that could captive and hold an audience’s attention fully.

 Collectively, their material wasn’t that strong or memorable, either.
 In fact, the venue remained half full until Lalah Hathaway, the incomparable headliner, soul and R&B singer/songwriter, daughter of the late and great (genius/musical prodigy) Donny Hathaway, co-curator and host of Future X Sounds, took the stage and brought the fire, passion and charisma the before-mentioned entertainers just lacked.